mdeliso97/Security/Exercise_1/README.md

 #### 1. Import Project

-Download the github repository from GitHub.com
+Download the GitHub repository from GitHub.com

 #### 2. Create a Python virtual environment